 - The PYPL PopularitY of Programming Language Index

 It’s not easy to choose an objective indicator for a programming popularity ranking.
-The following table provides a small overview of the existing solutions.
+The following table provides a small overview of existing solutions.

 |Data source||Search engines||GitHub||Google Trends|